gitlabhq/gitlab-runner/docs/install/kubernetes.md

 ### Using configuration template

+> [Introduced](https://gitlab.com/gitlab-org/charts/gitlab-runner/-/issues/106) [configuration template](https://docs.gitlab.com/runner/register/#runners-configuration-template-file) in Helm Chart 0.23.0.
+See https://gitlab.com/gitlab-org/charts/gitlab-runner/-/issues/222.

 It's now possible to use a [configuration template file](../register/index.md#runners-configuration-template-file) to configure the runner.
-The configuration template allows users to configure anything field on the Runner, without having the helm chart be aware of specific runner configuration options.
+The configuration template allows users to configure any field on the Runner, without having the Helm chart be aware of specific runner configuration options.

 Here's a snippet of the default settings [found in the `values.yaml` file](https://gitlab.com/gitlab-org/charts/gitlab-runner/blob/master/values.yaml) in the chart repository: